Car and Motor Insurance FAQ

 Will I be entitled to a replacement car while my car is being repaired following an accident?

 If you have Comprehensive cover, you are entitled to compensation for the hiring of a replacement vehicle up to a specified amount.
-This means that irrespective of blame in an accident, you can recover the costs to hire a replacement car when you are claiming for damages on your vehicle.
-The number of days for which you can hire a replacement vehicle is determined by agreement between your repairer and our surveyor and reflects the period of repairs, In any case the maximum amount which you can claim under your policy will depend on the limit you chose to extend your policy.
-The maximum amount payable in in any one period of insurance is €250.
-We have a number of rental firms who can offer you’re their services at advantageous terms, so we can arrange the rental for you.
+This means that irrespective of blame in an accident, you can recover the costs to hire a replacement car when you are claiming damages to your vehicle.
+The number of days for which you can hire a replacement vehicle is determined by agreement between your repairer and our surveyor and reflects the period of repairs, In any case, the maximum amount which you can claim under your policy will depend on the limit you chose to extend your policy.
+The maximum amount payable in any one period of insurance is €250.
+We have a number of rental firms who can offer you their services at advantageous terms, so we can arrange the rental for you.